mr7495/Pistachio-Counting/README.md

 **The developed counter code is accessable in [Counter.ipynb](Counter.ipynb) file in this repo.**
 **The Full details and explaination of the counter algorithm is presented in the paper**

-Here the obtained results of the counter algorithm for all the six videos is provided.
+Here the obtained results of the counter algorithm for all the six videos are provided.
-It must be noticed that here are the results of the trained netwroks in fold1.
+It must be noticed that here are the results of the trained networks in fold1.

 Backbone Network  | Ground-Truth Open-Mouth Pistachios | Ground-Truth Closed-Mouth Pistachios  | Correctly Counted Open-Mouth Pistachios | Correctly Counted Closed-Mouth Pistachios | miscounted | Accuracy
 ------------ | ------------- | ------------- | ------------- | ------------- | ------------- | -------------